sal1729/go-academy/readme.md

 `go test -v` to run the test files in the active directory, with verbose logging

 // TODO How do we get rid of installed programs?
+// TODO More testing - horribly light on testing
+// TODO Is my use of public/private methods wonky?
+// TODO Is my general ignoring and use of */& ok?